shavonne-sw/nlp-topic-modelling-fitness-customer-feedback/README.md

 8. [Conclusion](#8-conclusion)

 ---
-## 1. Introduction
+## 1. Executive Summary

-Applying Natural Language Processing (NLP) for topic modelling is a powerful technique in business analytics.
-It enables organisations to uncover key themes and patterns within large volumes of unstructured text data.

-In this project, topic modelling was applied to support a global fitness and gym operator by streamlining the extraction of insights from customer reviews.
-Instead of manually sifting through thousands of text entries, automated topic modelling helped surface hidden trends, customer pain points, and recurring themes in the feedback.

-By grouping feedback into data-driven themes and combining it with sentiment analysis, the project delivered clear, actionable insights that informed service improvement across multiple locations.

-By leveraging this approach, the business can make faster, data-driven decisions and enhance its strategic planning — all rooted in a deeper understanding of customer sentiment and experience.
+This project applied NLP-based topic modelling and sentiment analysis to over 30,000 customer reviews from a global fitness chain.
+By focusing on reviews rated below 3 stars, the analysis surfaced key pain points, such as equipment issues, poor customer service, and cleanliness concerns—recurring across multiple locations.

+Automating the analysis replaced manual review, allowing the business to quickly identify common themes across multiple locations.
+Emotion classification and advanced language models provided deeper insight into customer feelings, revealing frustration and anger as dominant emotions.

+The insights led to a clear action plan with specific recommendations to improve service, facilities, and communication.
+Addressing these areas will help the fitness chain reduce negative feedback, improve the member experience, and support informed, data-driven decisions to increase customer satisfaction and retention.

 ---